RAPTOR: Practical Numerical Profiling of Scientific Applications: : a Floating-Point Profiling Tool

 \section{\tool{}: a Floating-Point Profiling Tool}

-Our goal for \tool{} is to numerically profile applications or regions of interest, to determine whether the workload is amenable to execution with lowered precision throughout, under certain conditions only, or not all. \todo{suggest this new wording, can be improved further} We aim to make the iterative process of making changes to an application based on a hypothesis, profiling, and confirming the results as frictionless as possible.
+Our goal for \tool{} is to numerically profile applications or regions of interest to determine whether the workload is amenable to execution with lowered precision throughout, under certain conditions only, or not all.
+We aim to make the iterative process of making changes to an application based on a hypothesis, profiling, and confirming the results as frictionless as possible.